GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 -   Instructional text and tips should not take up much dashboard space but be effective in message and visual queues.
     -   Describe what a user can do with the settings cogs
     -   Instruct user on how to add and remove panels from the dashboard
+-   User Login Simulation
+    -   Display a method for a visitor to add a username to the dashboard app
+    -   Saved username should be persistent
+    -   Display a method for a user to remove the username from the dashboard app
+-   User Menu
+    -   Create a button panel in the user panel.
+Button 1: Library dropdown; Button 2: Profile dropdown; Button 3: Settings dropdown
+-   User Menu Tool Tips
+    -   A simple, lighweight tooltip should display when user hovers user menu icons

 ## Technical Requirements for this project:
 -   Use template literals